evolvingstuff/vdw2/content/posts/prescription-drug-price-increases-375-for-jan-2023-1400-in-all-of-2022.md

 │   inner_content: `Note: With new law.
 Medicare might be able to have price caps in Jan 2026. %%% ~hs~~hs~ BigPharma appears to want to get all their increases in before then`
 │   children:
 │   ├── TextNode
 │   │   full_match: `Note: With new law.
-Medicare might be able to have price caps in Jan 2026. %%% ` │   │   inner_content: `Note: With new law.
-Medicare might be able to have price caps in Jan 2026. %%% ` │   ├── HorizontalSpaceNode
+Medicare might be able to have price caps in Jan 2026. ` │   │   inner_content: `Note: With new law.
+Medicare might be able to have price caps in Jan 2026. ` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
+│   │   full_match: ` `
+│   │   inner_content: ` `
+│   ├── HorizontalSpaceNode
 │   │   full_match: `~hs~~hs~`
 │   │   inner_content: ``